Maine Licensing Requirements for Audiologists and Speech-Language Pathologists

 License renewal requires 10 hours of continuing professional education each year.
 Dual licensed must complete 16 hours of continuing professional education.

-For information on Maine telepractice requirements, visit State Telepractice Requirements.
+Maine does not currently regulate telepractice.
+For information on states that do regulate telepractice, visit State Telepractice Requirements.

 Board of Speech, Audiology and Hearing